-You can find the connections and controls at the bottom and back edge of the left earcup, and these include the power button, a micro USB port for charging the device, a volume wheel, and indicator lights.
+The connections and controls are located at the bottom and back edge of the left earcup, and these include the power button, a micro USB port for charging the device, a volume wheel, and indicator lights.
 You also have a boom microphone, located on the left earcup, which is flexible and can be flipped up to lie alongside the earcup when you’re not using it.

 The Razer Nari Essential lacks some of the bells and whistles that go into the high end earphones, but at the end of the day, it delivers a stellar sound experience.

-The HyperX Cloud Stinger bears testimony to the idea that you need not lose an arm and a led to get the comfort and performance you need from a gaming headset.
+The HyperX Cloud Stinger bears testimony to the idea that you don’t need to spend an arm and a leg to get the comfort and performance you need from a gaming headset.

 In spite of its rock bottom price, this gaming headset is quite comfortable to wear thanks to the feather-light body, soft padded ear cups surrounded by faux leather, and sturdy frame.
 When you put this device on, you will have ear cups around your ears rather than pressing hard on them.